contains the active ingredient granisetron hydrochloride

 you are pregnant or plan to become pregnant or are breast-feeding.

-Your doctor can discuss with you the risks and benefits of taking KYTRIL if you are pregnant or breast-feeding.
+Your doctor can discuss with you the risks and benefits of taking KYTRIL if you are

 you have used KYTRIL before, and you became unwell.